 Guidance Issuing OfficeCenter for Food Safety and Applied Nutrition

 An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
-The OMB control number for this collection of information is 0910-0256 and it expires 3/31/2023.
-The time burden for this collection of information is estimated to average 36 hours per response, including the time to review instructions, search existing data sources, gather and maintain the data needed, and complete, review, and submit the information to FDA.
+The OMB control number for this collection of information is 0910-0256.
+To find the current expiration date, search for this OMB control number at https://www.reginfo.gov/public/do/PRAMain.
+The time burden for this collection of information is estimated to average 95 hours per response, including the time to review instructions, search existing data sources, gather, and maintain the data needed, and complete, review, and submit the information to FDA.

 FDA plays a critical role in ensuring the safety and nutritional adequacy of infant formula in the United States.
 We work to ensure that infant formula sold in the United States meets the required safety and nutritional standards specified in section 412 of the Federal Food, Drug, and Cosmetic Act (FD&C Act) and in FDA’s implementing regulations at 21 CFR parts 106 and 107.
 Given recent events precipitating a critical shortage of infant formula in the United States, FDA is issuing this guidance document to protect public health by helping to stabilize the supply of infant formula in the United States and to maintain a consistent supply of a variety of infant formula products.
 Continued product availability is an issue of particular significance for infants who started on a specific formula during the shortage and have come to rely on such formula as an essential source of nutrition.